lara-es/cascais_phase2/README.md

 ### Scalability

 Discuss the scalability and the ease of implementation of your solution in the scope of the topic entity.
 Feel free to mention any road blocks you see and how they could be solved.

+This solution could certainly be expanded to encompass any areas where observations are being collected.
+Further efforts could be made to ease the labor costs of collecting these observations, such as using sensors, underwater cameras, and satellite observations.
+Computational costs would increase as the size and scope of the data increase.
+Different habitats can have wildly different factors that impact them, and different criteria defining what “healthy” looks like, so that could pose a challenge.
+Training models on only the relevant data for that area, as opposed to broader regions, could mitigate this.

 ## 🌍 Social Impact Measurement